On the number of vertices of projective polytopes: Introduction

+In \cite{PACH2003}, Pach and Szegedy investigated the probability that a triangle induced by 3 randomly and independently selected points in the plane contains the origin in its interior.
+They remarked \cite[Last paragraph]{PACH2003} that in order to generalize their arguments to 3-space the following problem should be solved.

-\begin{question} Given $n$ points in general position in the plane, colored red and blue, maximize the number of multicolored 4-tuples with the property that the convex hull of its red elements and the convex hull of its blue elements have at least one point in common.
+\begin{question} Given $n$ points in general position in the plane, coloured red and blue, maximize the number of multicoloured 4-tuples with the property that the convex hull of its red elements and the convex hull of its blue elements have at least one point in common.
 In particular, show that when the maximum is attained, the number of red and blue elements are roughly the same. \end{question}

-We will first present a connection between $H_{d-1}(n,d)$ and the notion of {\em minimal Radon partitions} by using the relationship between {\em Gale transforms} and projective transformations (Theorem \ref{lem:radon}).
-The latter induces an upper bound for the number of minimal Radon partitions (i.e $(d+2)$--tuples) induced by a red/blue partition of a set of $n$ points in general position in $\mathbb{R}^d$.
-We then show that attaining the maximum does not depend on the number of red/blue points, but on the projective class of the configuration (Theorem \ref{thm:unbalanced}).